csound-flossmanual/csound-floss/book/05-d-delay-and-feedback.md

 buffer.

-The following example implements the delay described above in a &nbsp;_.csd_ file.
+The following example implements the delay described above in a _.csd_ file.
 An input sound of sparse sine tone pulses is created.
 This is written into the delay buffer from which a new audio signal is created by read from the end of this buffer.
 The input signal (sometimes referred to as the dry signal) and the delay output signal (sometimes